GUNUNG · Selandia Baru

 North Shoulder via Pioneer Hut / Fox Névé (sisi pantai barat)

-Advanced — pendakian gletser & es alpine dari sisi barat, melintasi Fox Névé dan bergschrund menuju North ShoulderAlternatif dari sisi pantai barat: bermarkas di Pioneer Hut di Fox Névé, lalu menapaki névé dan lereng es menuju North Shoulder dan punggungan puncak.
-Biasanya dikemas sebagai ekspedisi berpemandu enam hari yang menyertakan aklimatisasi, latihan teknik gletser, dan menunggu jendela cuaca.
+Advanced — pendakian gletser & es alpin dari sisi barat, melintasi Fox Névé dan bergschrund menuju North ShoulderAlternatif dari sisi pantai barat: bermarkas di Pioneer Hut di Fox Névé, lalu menapaki névé dan lereng es menuju North Shoulder dan punggungan puncak.
+Biasanya dikemas sebagai ekspedisi berpemandu enam hari yang menyertakan aklimatisasi, latihan teknik gletser, dan menunggu jendela cuaca yang stabil.

-NZ Alpine Grade III+/IV — es & salju alpine teknis dengan gully es, bergschrund di Engineer Col, dan punggungan puncak setajam pisauRute standar dan paling sering ditempuh: dari Plateau Hut di Grand Plateau (sisi timur, dijangkau dengan ski-plane/helikopter), pendaki menyeberangi névé menuju North Shoulder lewat Syme/Silberhorn Ridge, menembus gully es dan bergschrund sebelum menapaki punggungan puncak yang sangat tajam.
+NZ Alpine Grade III+/IV — es & salju alpin teknis dengan gully es, bergschrund, dan punggungan puncak setajam pisauRute yang paling sering ditempuh: dari Plateau Hut di Grand Plateau (sisi timur, dijangkau ski-plane/helikopter dari Mount Cook Village), pendaki menyeberangi névé menuju Silberhorn lalu menapaki Syme Ridge dan North Shoulder, menembus gully es dan bergschrund sebelum punggungan puncak yang sangat tajam ke 3.497 m.
 Banyak pemandu menilainya lebih menuntut secara teknis daripada Aoraki/Mount Cook.
+Cuaca adalah variabel paling kritis.
+Hampir semua pendaki menyewa pemandu berlisensi NZMGA.

 SourceClimbing Experiences